 This allows even weaker ties to collaborate, and they can collaborate at the speed of information transfer.
 It’s the power of the law, but at the speed of programs.

 The term ‘dark matter’ is particularly apt, because the exact consequences of such game warping and galactic-level coordination are difficult to predict and understand.
 The same was true, at a different scale, of joint stock companies.
-Many complained that, “Limited liability permits a man to avail himself of acts if advantageous to him, and not to be responsible for them if they should be disadvantageous; to speculate for profits without being liable for losses.”
+Simon notes as an example the complaint that, “Limited liability permits a man to avail himself of acts if advantageous to him, and not to be responsible for them if they should be disadvantageous; to speculate for profits without being liable for losses.”

 Could the mass tokenization of all network effects end up being a net negative on society?
 Are we making a Faustian bargain with the giant joint-stock pepe if we allow memes to have value?

 Simon’s question is a deep one, and it recalls a notion we will return to in Module 6: the idea that systems like Mihai described - which aim for free, open and decentralized worlds - also require eternal vigilance.
 A critical part of this vigilance revolves around our moral imagination and the ability we have to craft technology - both internal and external - which is premised on the notion that others’ benefit is axiomatic to any action we take in the world.